 What is an Embedded Integration?

 An embedded integration both sends data to and receives data from Procore, and appears directly within the Procore app.
-Put simply, that means the two softwares communicate back and forth, and users don’t need to switch between Procore and Jones in order to perform COI management tasks.
+Put simply, that means the two software communicate back and forth, and users don’t need to switch between Procore and Jones in order to perform COI management tasks.
 For example, the Jones Procore integration allows you to request a COI from a subcontractor directly in Procore rather than from the Jones app.